 You can find out about local primary, secondary and special needs schools by accessing the official database, which provides information on Ofsted reports and school performance.

-If you need to take time out of your studies for Maternity or Paternity leave, there are processes in place for this at Keele.
+If you need to take time out of your studies for Maternity or Paternity leave, we have processes in place to support you.

-If you require a short term period of leave, you can talk to your school about the possibility of arranging this.
+If you require a short term period of leave after the birth, you can talk to your school about the possibility of arranging this.

-For longer term periods of leave there is a Leave of Absence process, which is usually for a semester or a whole academic year.
-If you would like to discuss your options please contact the Student Support Team.
+For longer term periods of leave there is a Leave of Absence process, which would mean suspending your studies for the remainder of the current academic year and returning for a repeat period the following year, at the start of the required semester.
+If you would like to discuss your options please contact your Student Experience and Support Officer.

 Information about how and when your timetable can be accessed can be viewed on our Student information page.